squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 After you're done with the API server, you can shut it down in the terminal with "Ctrl+C".

-### Add The Weather Database
+## Step 2: Add The Weather Database

-Now, we will use the init command again to add another SQLite database for the rest of the tutorial.
-Run:
+Now is a good time to add the SQLite database we will use for the rest of the tutorial.
+We will use the init command again and run:

 ```bash
 sqrl init --sample-db weather